 Pedestal is all about interceptors, they are integral to how Pedestal applications are constructed and composed.
 Each endpoint function may define a set of interceptors specific to that function, using :interceptors metadata.
+Ultimately, Rook wraps endpoints functions so that they are Pedestal interceptors.
 Interceptors may be inherited from the namespace and elsewhere.